Solution | RFM Segmentation#

 ---|---|

-contains the transactions_dataset which is populated by ingesting our transactions table defined in the Inputs section of the Application.
+Contains the transactions_dataset which is populated by ingesting the transactions table defined in the Inputs section of the Application.
 By default, it contains a publicly available dataset we have provided.
-Additionally, there is an editable dataset that can be used to tailor the segments applied to customers (name, recency & frequency values, and a color hex code which is used for visualizations).
+Additionally, there is an editable dataset that can be used to tailor the segments applied to customers (name, recency, and frequency values, plus a color hex code which is used for visualizations).
 This editable dataset is later synced into a non-editable dataset via the segments_identification_sync Flow zone. |

 Very simply renames columns, parses the date column if needed, extracts date elements, computes total price per transaction, and retrieves the RFM reference date defined in the Application as a constant to the dataset. |

-Takes our prepared transaction dataset and aggregates the transaction data by customer so that we can create the features necessary for RFM scoring.
-It is in this section that we also filter our transactions based on the period of time we defined in the Dataiku Application as our dates filtering strategy. |
+Takes the prepared transaction dataset and aggregates the transaction data by customer so that we can create the features necessary for RFM scoring.
+It is in this section that we also filter transactions based on the period of time defined in the Dataiku Application as the dates filtering strategy. |

-We apply our selected RFM scoring method and segment our customers based on this score in the rfm_segmentation Flow zone using a single custom python recipe.
+Applies the selected RFM scoring method and segments customers based on this score in the rfm_segmentation Flow zone using a single Python recipe.
 All customers are scored and segmented by the recipe and the resulting RFM scoring information is stored in a managed folder to be used later for optional propagation.
-Once again, highly detailed explanations of how this project works as well as reference materials can be found in the project wiki. |
+Once again, highly detailed explanations of how this project works, as well as reference materials, can be found in the project wiki. |

-Our customer RFM segments are passed along to this zone, which isolates the datasets required for the backend of this solution’s webapps. |
+Customer RFM segments are passed along to this zone, which isolates the datasets required for the various charts in the dashboards. |

 Note